 The most beautiful hike in Norway!
 The trip across the Romsdalseggen ridge is to be found in the middle of the most stunning mountain area of Norway!
 Up on the ridge you have a fantastic viewing arena with views over the Romsdal mountains, with the Trollveggen wall, Romsdalshorn and Vengetindene as the most distinctive peaks.
 Along the ridge you can also look over to Kongen, Dronninga and Store Trolltind.
 You can gaze all the way to the town of Molde and the Norwegian Sea.
 Far down in the Romsdalen valley, the river Rauma twists through the valley, and we can get a glimpse of the train on the Rauma Railway.

 The bus goes from the bus terminal in Åndalsnes at 09.30 and up the Vengedalen valley to the parking site where the hike starts.
+Between July 1st and August 12th, on Fridays and Saturdays, there will be an extra bus departure to Vengedalen at 12.00.
+Avoid the crowd and enjoy a fantastic afternoon hike over the Romsdalseggen ridge!

 This hike is 10 kilometers long, and the height difference is about 970 meter.
 It’s airy, but a breathtaking experience standing on top of the ridge.
 The path is well marked, and the surface is good.
 Some parts of the hike is exposed, and it feels scary to some people.
 You don’t need climbing equipment, but there are chains bolted in the steepest parts for a better grip.
 People with a mild degree of fear of heights will, with a good companion to lean on, manage to get through the toughest part of the hike.
 But you should not choose the normal route if you suffer from a solid fear of heights or lack sufficient hiking experience.
 You should choose a milder route option – alternatively start the hike from the opposite direction, from Åndalsnes town.